Jimenez, Misamis Occidental: Climate

-Jimenez is politically subdivided into 24 barangays.

 Demographics

-In the 2020 census, the population of Jimenez was 28,909 people, with a density of sigfig 29,265/81.43.
+In the 2024 census, the population of Jimenez was 29,265 people, with a density of sigfig 29,265/81.43.

 Economy

 Education

-Jimenez has three major high schools including School of Saint John the Baptist, Jimenez Bethel Institute, and a public high school located in barangay Corrales.
+Jimenez has three major high schools including School of Saint John the Baptist, Jimenez Bethel Institute, and Jimenez National Comprehensive High School, located in barangay Corrales.

 List of presumed Cultural Properties of the Philippines in Jimenez

 The following table lists down built heritage structures as identified by the local government of Jimenez:

 This table lists down built heritage structures not formally identified by the local government of Jimenez but are pursuant to the Republic Act No. 10066 or the National Heritage Law of 2009: